 Natural Beauty and Ecology

-The Ionian Sea is known for its crystal-clear waters and rich marine life.
-The sea is a habitat for species such as dolphins, sea turtles, and various fish, making it a significant area for aquatic biodiversity.
+Protecting the Caretta caretta in the Ionian Sea is a shared responsibility.
+Its presence is a strong indicator of healthy marine ecosystems and highlights the need for sustainable human-nature interactions.
+It is home to various fish, making it a significant area for aquatic biodiversity.
 Efforts are underway to preserve its delicate ecosystem through marine conservation programs.